-My point is that you are partially in control of a project’s deadline…and that freaks some new copywriters out.
+Being partially in control of a project’s deadline freaks some new copywriters out.

 After all, how can you know how long it will take you to write something if you’ve never written it before?
 Or if you’re working with a new client?
 Or how long it will take them to review the work and send feedback?